 - 5.4.1 All Carriers that are bound by the Network Terms must comply with the provisions of the Operational and Support Manual for LMNP, dealing with the operational issues not included in the Network Terms, which is to be agreed by the Carriers.
-The Operational and Support Manual for LMNP may include, amongst other things: - a) Enhancements to the call handover arrangements; - b) Fault handling procedures; - c) Operational procedures such as forecasting, contact details, escalation procedures, support arrangements and testing plans; - d) Implementation arrangements for Carriers who will join later; - e) Other issues related to number portability, provided that if the Operational and Support Manual for LMNP contains anything inconsistent with these Network Terms or the LMNP Terms, then, to the extent of the inconsistency, the Network Terms or the LMNP Terms, as the case may be, shall prevail and the Operational and Support Manual for LMNP shall be of no effect.
+The Operational and Support Manual for LMNP may include, amongst other things: - a) Enhancements to the call handover arrangements; - b) Fault handling procedures; - c) Operational procedures such as forecasting, contact details, escalation procedures, support arrangements and testing plans; - d) Implementation arrangements for Carriers who will be participating at cutover and for those who will join later; - e) Migration arrangements for those Customers who have a Ported Number prior to 1 April 2007; and - f) Other issues related to number portability, provided that if the Operational and Support Manual for LMNP contains anything inconsistent with these Network Terms or the LMNP Terms, then, to the extent of the inconsistency, the Network Terms or the LMNP Terms, as the case may be, shall prevail and the Operational and Support Manual for LMNP shall be of no effect.

 - 5.4.2 Carriers may enter into Bilateral Agreements for the provision of services and service information that is required to facilitate and support the origination, carriage, handover and termination of calls in an efficient and expeditious manner. - 5.4.3 Carriers may enter into Bilateral Agreements for higher Service Levels for standards and practices than those set out in the Network Terms, in which case the Bilateral Agreement will prevail over the Network Terms with respect to the relevant Service Level for standards and practices, to the extent of the inconsistency.
-In all other circumstances, if there is a conflict between the

-Network Terms and a Bilateral Agreement, the Network Terms shall prevail over the Bilateral Agreement to the extent of the inconsistency.
+In all other circumstances, if there is a conflict between the Network Terms and a Bilateral Agreement, the Network Terms shall prevail over the Bilateral Agreement to the extent of the inconsistency.